ramirovazq/vial-incidents-cdmx-c5/README.md

 </p>

 <p align="justify">
-Objective of this project is to be clear in all elements and components involved (images\architecture_high_level_overview.png) so first take a look at this high level overview architecture
+Objective of this project is to be clear in all elements and components involved so as a high level overview take a look on (images\architecture_high_level_overview.png)
 </p>

 <p align="center">